weaviate/weaviate-io/developers/weaviate/client-libraries/python/async.md

 If you need to pass custom parameters, use the `weaviate.WeaviateAsyncClient` class to instantiate a client.
 This is the most flexible way to instantiate the client object.

-When you instantiate a connection directly, you have to call the (now async) `.connect()` method to connect to the server.

 <FilteredTextBlock
   text={PythonCode}
   startMarker="# AsyncDirectInstantiationFull"